 Ella Burk not only had hypoplastic left heart syndrome, but also suffered from a highly restrictive atrial septum defect.
 Read more about Ella’s patient story.

 Heart Center Patient Stories

-> Rylynn was born with hypoplastic left heart syndrome, a condition causing the left side of the heart to be severely underdeveloped.
-Read more about Rylynn's patient story.
+Rylynn was born with hypoplastic left heart syndrome, a condition causing the left side of the heart to be severely underdeveloped.
+Read more of Rylynn’s story.

-> Keely Henry had developed a serious abnormal heart rhythm called polymorphic ventricular tachycardia.
-Read on for more of Keely's Story and experience at Children's Health.
+Keely Henry developed a serious abnormal heart rhythm called Polymorphic Ventricular Tachycardia.
+Read on for more about this heart condition survivor.

-> Stark'd pediatric cardiologist prefers Children’s Health over any other hospital in the area and wanted Stark to be treated there.
+Stark'd pediatric cardiologist prefers Children’s Health over any other hospital in the area and wanted Stark to be treated there.
 After a meeting with Dr. Joseph Forbess, division director of Cardiothoracic Surgery and co-director of The Heart Center at Children’s Health, and a tour of the Cardiac Intensive Care Unit, Salem and her husband, Chris, knew it was the only place for Stark.